Diffusion Non-Additive Model for Multi-Fidelity Simulations with Tunable Precision: Real Applications

 \item \textbf{Heat Equation}: In the multi-fidelity framework, a time-dependent parabolic PDE can be viewed as a hierarchy of models indexed by their temporal proximity to the target time $S$.
 We consider a one-dimensional heat equation, a canonical instance of the diffusion equation:

 where $u(x,s)$ denotes the temperature at spatial coordinate $x \in [0,L]$ and time $s \in [0,S]$, and $D$ denotes the thermal diffusivity coefficient.
 As $s$ approaches the target time $S$, the solution generally exhibits increasing complexity both in its spatial gradients and in the coupling between space and time.
 Consequently, direct integration from $s=0$ to $s=S$ on a fine time grid can become prohibitive.
 To address this, we introduce the tuning parameter $t=S-s$ that measures the temporal distance from the simulation time $s$ to the target time $S$.
-Early time-step solutions, (i.e., larger $t$, smaller $s$) provide inexpensive, low-fidelity information, while those obtained closer to the target time (i.e., smaller $t$, larger $s$) yield high-fidelity results at greater cost.
+Early time-step solutions (i.e., larger $t$, smaller $s$) provide inexpensive, low-fidelity information, while those obtained closer to the target time (i.e., smaller $t$, larger $s$) yield high-fidelity results at greater cost.
 To evaluate model performance, we compute the exact solution at $t=0$ at 100 uniform test input locations. \end{itemize}

 As in Section \ref{sec:studies}, model performance is evaluated using the RMSE and CRPS on 100 test points with 100 repetitions.
-The sample sizes, input dimensions, and the ranges of the tuning parameters for each case study, are summarized in Table \ref{tab:realtable}.
+The sample sizes, input dimensions, the largest value of the tuning parameters, and constant ratio $c$ for each case study are summarized in Table \ref{tab:realtable}.
+These mesh sizes and sample sizes are chosen in a similar fashion as in Section \ref{sec:studies}.